OSGeo/gdal/doc/source/user/configoptions.rst

    If ``NO``, disables the coordinate epoch associated with the target or source CRS when transforming between a static and dynamic CRS.

-Other global options
-^^^^^^^^^^^^^^^^^^^^

-.. config:: OGR_ARC_STEPSIZE
-   :choices: <degrees>
-   :default: 4
-   :since: 1.8.0

-    Used by :cpp:func:`OGR_G_CreateFromGML` (for gml:Arc and gml:Circle) and
-    :cpp:func:`OGRGeometryFactory::approximateArcAngles` to stroke arc to linestrings.

-    The approximation of arcs as linestrings is done by splitting the arcs into subarcs of no more than the angle specified by this option.

-.. config:: OGR_ARC_MAX_GAP
-   :default: 0

-   Arcs will be approximated while enforcing a maximum distance between adjacent points on the interpolated curve.
-Setting this option to 0 (the default) means no maximum distance applies.

-.. config:: OGR_STROKE_CURVE
-   :choices: TRUE, FALSE
-   :default: FALSE

-   Controls whether curved geometries should be approximated by linear geometries.

-.. config:: OGR_SQL_LIKE_AS_ILIKE
-   :choices: YES, NO
-   :default: NO
-   :since: 3.1

-   If ``YES``, the LIKE operator in the OGR SQL dialect will be case-insensitive (ILIKE), as was the case for GDAL versions prior to 3.1.

-.. config:: OGR_FORCE_ASCII
-   :choices: YES, NO
-   :default: YES

-    Used by :cpp:func:`OGRGetXML_UTF8_EscapedString` function and by GPX, KML, GeoRSS and GML drivers.

-    Those XML based drivers should write UTF8 content.
-If they are provided with non UTF8 content, they will replace each non-ASCII character by '?' when OGR_FORCE_ASCII=YES.

-    Set to NO to preserve the content, but beware that the resulting XML file will not be valid and will require manual edition of the encoding in the XML header.

 .. _list_config_options: